Kulbhushan Jadhav: India seeks 'immediate, effective and unhindered' consular access

 Verdict on Kulbhushan Jadhav eased Indo-Pak tensions: ICJ chief

-"We are also aware about the link this attack had to the elements within the Pakistani establishment.
-There is a certain responsibility they have, they have an International obligation to take action.
+"We are also aware of the link this attack had to the elements within the Pakistani establishment.
+There is a certain responsibility they have, they have an international obligation to take action.
 You are also aware that we have shared all the evidence with them.
 Now it is the responsibility of Pakistan to take action," he said.

-Pakistan has shied away in the past from taking action citing different excuses which of course is not working internationally and among the global community there is a feeling that Pakistan is not serious in taking action against those who are involved in the Mumbai terror attacks, he said.
+Pakistan has shied away from in the past from taking action citing different excuses which of course is not working internationally and among the global community there is a feeling that Pakistan is not serious in taking action against those who are involved in the Mumbai terror attacks, he said.